kurt-krueckeberg/data-structures-cplus/notes/stk-iter-traversal.rst

 Pre-order
 ~~~~~~~~~

 The pre-order stack-based iterative algorithm visits the root, then the left subtree, followed by the right subtree.
 It initially places the root onto the stack.
 Then a while loop begins and continues until the stack is empty.
-In the loop the top element is
+In the loop the top element is popped from the stack,
-popped from the stack, visited, and then its right child, if it exists, is pushed onto the stack followed by its left child, if it exists.
-The right child is pushed before the left child, so that the left child will be popped before first (and its left and right
+visited, and then its right child, if it exists, is pushed onto the stack followed by its left child, if it exists.
+The right child is pushed before the left child, so that the left child can be popped first.
+Once the left child of the root is popped, its right child followed by
-children subsequenntly pushed onto the stack).
-Once the left child of the root is popped, its right child followed by its left child are pushed onto the stack.
-In this manner all the nodes of the left branch of the tree are entirely visited before the right branch.
-And with each smaller subtree of the left branch (and after it, the right branch), the left branch will be processed first.
+its left child are pushed onto the stack.
+In this manner all the nodes of the left subtree are entirely visited before the right subtree.
+And with each smaller subtree, the left subtree will likewise be processed before the right subtree.

 This behavoir exactly mimics the pre-order recursive algorithm.
-The while loop terminates when the last node, the right most, largest node in the tree, has been popped and visited.
+The while loop terminates when the last node, the right most and largest node in the tree, has been popped and visited.

 .. code-block:: cpp